oilandsugar/fantomeszine/content/issues/issue-1.md

 ![](/img/DSC04961.jpg)
 ![](/img/DSC04954.jpg)

-#### Found photos and writing reproductions
+#### Found photos and writing reproductions included with the 20$ version of the zine

 ![](/img/DSC04967.jpg)

-Included with the alternate version of the zine.